 Leadership of the academic workforce is a critical component of college administration — and a rich topic of scholarly inquiry.
 Yet, provosts and deans have little time to explore the latest research about the professoriate, much less connect it to their own practice as academic leaders.
 This one-of-a-kind program provides that opportunity: to be inspired by sound research, share evidence-based practices with like-minded colleagues, and network with subject matter experts and senior faculty affairs administrators.

-This seminar will equip you with tools to manage the faculty enterprise and assist you in critically considering your own leadership capabilities.
-Presented as a joint offering of the Collaborative on Academic Careers in Higher Education (COACHE) and the Harvard Institutes for Higher Education (HIHE), this four-day on-campus seminar provides participants the rare opportunity to discuss—in a close community of practice—new research to improve the day-to-day business of faculty affairs.
+This seminar will equip you with new tools to manage the faculty enterprise and assist you in critically considering your own leadership capabilities.
+Presented as a joint offering of the Collaborative on Academic Careers in Higher Education (COACHE) and the Harvard Institutes for Higher Education (HIHE), this four-day on-campus seminar provides participants the rare opportunity to discuss—in a close community of practice—new research to improve the business of faculty affairs.

 The Seminar on Leadership of the Faculty will gather chief academic officers, deans, and others with institution-wide oversight of the faculty domain to examine and reconsider, under a new lens and informed by the latest research, the persistent challenges of developing and leading college faculty.
 HIHE, with its long-standing expertise in executive education for higher education leaders, and COACHE, with its reputation for connecting research to practice in practical and tangible ways, are teaming up to present this unique learning experience to those responsible for faculty development, excellence and success.